-You can find additional information about transport documents in the Netherlands on the Fenedex website (in Dutch).
+- You can find additional information about transport documents in the Netherlands on the Fenedex website (in Dutch).

 - If you need help filling out a transport document, seek advice from an experienced expedition company (in Dutch).

-Use the internet to find transport document providers.
+- Use the internet to find transport document providers.